carlostorrescubila/Portfolio/content/en/event/statistical_test/index.md

   postcode:
   country: Spain

-summary: Worshop that would help you to use some univariate statistics test in Python.
+summary: Worshop that would help you to use some univariate statistical tests in Python.
 abstract: "Statistics is the grammar of Science (Pearson).
-For this reason we proposed this worshop that would help you to use some univariate statistics test in Python."
+Therefore we proposed this workshop that would helps you to understand some statisctcal tests with Python."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.